Majid-A-ALKINDI/SharePointVersionScanner/README.md

 # SharePoint Version Scanner

-A C# console application that scans a list of SharePoint hosts to determine their version by making POST requests to `/en/_vti_bin/client.svc/ProcessQuery`.
+A C# console application that scans a list of SharePoint hosts to determine their version .

 ## Usage